Jamaica Grade 05 Mathematics Course**

 1.2.11 Reading mass in grams and kilograms

-1.2.12 Choose and use the most appropriate metric unReading mass in grams an
+1.2.12 Choose and use the most appropriate metric unit.

-1.2.13 Choose and use the most appropriate metric units and their abbreviations
+1.2.12 Choose and use the most appropriate metric.

 Claim Your Prize